 Consolidation and Reorganization within the Life Reinsurance and Life Insurance Industry.
 There are fewer competitors in the traditional life reinsurance industry as a result of consolidations in the industry.
 As a consequence, the Company believes there will be business opportunities for the remaining life reinsurers, particularly those with a significant market presence and strong ratings.
-However, competition from new entrants for large in-force blocks, particularly for asset-intensive blocks, has increased in recent years.
-Additionally, merger and acquisition transactions within the life insurance industry will likely continue to occur, which we believe will increase the demand for reinsurance products to facilitate these transactions and manage risk.
+However, competition from new entrants for large in-force blocks, particularly for assetintensive blocks, has increased in recent years.
+Additionally, merger and acquisition and other restructuring transactions within the life insurance industry will likely continue to occur, which the Company believes will increase the demand for reinsurance products to facilitate these transactions and manage risk.

-The Company hopes to continue to capitalize on industry trends by ensuring it is well positioned to meet its clients' needs through the following initiatives:
+The Company's strategy is to continue to capitalize on industry trends by ensuring it is well positioned to meet its clients' needs through the following initiatives: